2023–24 Belmont Bruins women's basketball team

 The 2023–24 Belmont Bruins women's basketball team represented Belmont University during the 2023–24 NCAA Division I women's basketball season.
 The Bruins, led by seventh-year head coach Bart Brooks, played their home games at the Curb Event Center in Nashville, Tennessee as members of the Missouri Valley Conference (MVC).

 The Bruins finished the season 26–8, 17–3 in MVC play, to finish in second place.
 They defeated UIC before falling to Missouri State in the semifinals of the MVC tournament.
 They received an at-large bid to the WBIT, where they defeated Ball State in the first round before falling to Penn State in the second round.

 Previous season

 The Bruins finished the 2022–23 season 23–12, 17–3 in MVC play, to finish in a tie for first place.
 In the MVC tournament, they defeated Southern Illinois in the quarterfinals and Northern Iowa in the semifinals, before falling to Drake in the championship game.
-They received an at-large bid into the WNIT, where they would lose to Ball State in the first round.
+They received an at-large bid into the WNIT, where they lost to Ball State in the first round.